MicrosoftDocs/playfab-docs/playfab-docs/api-references/global-api-method-error-codes.md

   1. How often your script calls utilize near-maximum time per call (or worse, time out).
   2. How frequently you're calling CloudScript per player.
 Calls to get the list of players in a segment would be the key thing to examine (a task targeting a segment also causes re-evaluation, but that should be infrequent).

+- `ConnectionTimeout (2)`:
+Depending on the specifics of the SDK you're using and the underlying networking stack, it is possible to see errors such as **ConnectionError**, **ConnectionTimeout**, or other errors related to difficulties contacting the PlayFab servers.
+These all are indicative of networking issues.
+The most common source is a disconnection on the client side.
+It is possible to also get these when internet routing between the client and PlayFab's servers are disrupted for some reason.
+There is very little a game can do to handle these errors.
+The best response is to let upstream callers or the player know that a connection cannot be established.
+They could then initiate the operation again later.